ampproject/amphtml/spec/amp-framework-hosting.md

 ### Option 3: Manually copy the framework from cdn.ampproject.org

 The AMP framework can be copied from `cdn.ampproject.org`.
 The latest weekly release is always served from the root of `cdn.ampproject.org`.
 All [non-deprecated releases](https://github.com/ampproject/amphtml/blob/master/spec/amp-versioning-policy.md#version-deprecations) can be found in versioned URLs: `cdn.ampproject.org/rtv/<rtv>` where `<rtv>` is the runtime version.
-Note that a "runtime version" (RTV) contains both the config and the version; this is discussed in more detail in section [Serve the framework](#serve-the-framework).
+Note that a "runtime version" (RTV) contains both the config and the version; this is discussed in more detail in section [Serve the AMP framework](#serve-the-amp-framework).

 #### Copy files